havogt/yoda/docs/user_manual.rst

 User Manual
 ===================

-MCHBuild is a cmake based library that provides ways to describe the dependencies of a project and resolves and builds all the depencies with a single cmake configuration  and build step.
-MCHBuild provides a set of cmake macros and functions and requires the use of a convention on how to write cmake project for all the projects in the dependency chain (except for the external dependencies).
+yoda is a cmake based library that provides ways to describe the dependencies of a project and resolves and builds all the depencies with a single cmake configuration  and build step. yoda provides a set of cmake macros and functions and requires the use of a convention on how to write cmake project for all the projects in the dependency chain (except for the external dependencies).